left

 Internal assessment – driving force for improvements

-The researchers' career and working conditions are developed through actions deriving from an initial gap analysis based on the Charter and Code and regular internal assessments.
-The development actions are described in the HRS4R action plan, which is assessed internally and revised every three years.
+The researchers’ career and working conditions are developed through actions deriving from an initial gap analysis based on the Code and Conduct and regular internal assessments.
+The development actions are described in the HR Excellence in Research action plan, which is assessed internally and revised every three years.

 LUT University is proud of how it has improved its researchers’ career path and HR procedures in recent years.
 The improvements have a strong link not only to the European principles of the Charter and Code but also to LUT’s Strategic Management.

-Examples of improvements and good practices developed since the commitment to the HRS4R process
+Examples of improvements and good practices developed since the commitment to the HR Excellence in Research process

 Ethical and professional aspects